Book Tickets Online

 This imposing structure stood in one corner of a walled bawn with rounded corner towers, one of which subsequently served as a dovecote.
 The castle fell briefly into Irish hands in 1641, and was held by Gustavus Hamilton, governor of Enniskillen in 1688.
 It appears to have been burned in the 18th century and was abandoned.

-The Monument is situated on a privately owned working farm with livestock present and as such dogs are not allowed at Monea Castle for Health and Safety reasons.
-Farming requirements may on occasion result in varied opening and closing times than those advertised.
-There is no public right of way to the Castle.
+The Monument and surrounding lands are privately owned and operate as a working farm with livestock present and as such dogs are not allowed at Monea Castle for Health and Safety reasons.
+Access to the land is provided solely for the purpose of visiting the Castle.
+Please note farming requirements may on occasion result in varied opening and closing times than those advertised.

 - Open Mondays